Atanarjuat: The Fast Runner: Box office

 In the Greater Toronto Area, the film competed with the Canadian comedy Men with Brooms, which set box office records among English Canadian cinema.
 Atanarjuat became more enduring in the box office and became one of the highest-grossing Canadian films to date.

 By 7 November 2002, Atanarjuat grossed $1.1 million in Canada, with Odeon Films spokesman Mark Slone declaring this "an unqualified hit".
 In the U.S., it grossed $1.75 million by 11 July 2002.
 In France, it drew 200,000 admissions before the commercial Canadian release in April 2002.
 Its gross was higher than any Canadian film of 2002.
 The film finished its run on 30 January 2003 having grossed $3,789,952 in North America and $1,398,337 in other territories, for a worldwide total of $5,188,289.

 Critical reception

-Atanarjuat: The Fast Runner was praised by critics upon its release.
+Atanarjuat: The Fast Runner was praised by critics.
+On Rotten Tomatoes, the film has a positive 93% rating based on 133 reviews, with an average rating of 8.1/10.
+The site's consensus reads, "Compelling human drama and stunning cinematography make The Fast Runner an absorbing experience".
+On Metacritic the film has a score of 91 out of 100 based on 29 critics.

 Brian D. Johnson of Maclean's hailed it as a masterpiece and a landmark in international film, writing, "This movie doesn't just transport you to another world; it creates its own sense of time and space."
 In the Toronto Star, Peter Howell wrote the film overcame the stereotypes of the 1922 film Nanook of the North and "defines an epic in every way".